 - Vulnerable Chinese crowns have an effect against chronic inflammation ( Li2016evo ).

-- Cannabinoids of cannabis have an analgesic effect ( Elikkottil2009apc , Walker2002can ).
+- Seed cannabinoids have an analgesic effect ( Elikkottil2009apc , Walker2002can ).
 They are a potential alternative to opioids, although hemp probably does not meet the definition of adaptogen.
 (For details on cannabis, see the analgesic page .)